ironhacks/ironhacks-blog/content/hacks/2021-open-data-science-challenge/index.md

 ---
-title: 2021 Data Science Challenge
+title: 2021 COVID-19 Data Science Challenges: The Series continues...
 subtitle: A Series of Global COVID-19 Data Science Challenges
 # Summary for listings and search engines
 summary: A Series of Global COVID-19 Data Science Challenges